-Comments regarding cycle parking

-Comments regarding cycle parking

-No thank you
+No thank yo DU

-This would be useful however earlsdon is already targeted.
-One of our cars were stolen recently, someone tried to break into our neighbours house around the same time.
-I wouldn't trust leaving my bike outside of my property.
+This would tried to brea be useful however earlsdon is already targeted.
+One of our cars were stolen recently, someone ak into our neighbours house around the same time.
+I wouldn't trust leaving my bike outside of my

-Again narrowing already narrow roads making road safety an issue
+property. wing already narrow roads making road safety an issue

-Do we need this much?
+I this much?

+THIS HILLOH?

 Good

 Great

 Agree

-How much demand is there?
+drive or wal demand is there?
 Is money going to be spent on something that will rarely be used?
-Most people drive or walk into Earlsdon, very few cycle.
+Most people k into Earlsdon, very few cycle .
 If they do, will they want to park in these roads.

 Good idea

-More beryl stations need to be installed on the periphery of the zone.
-There is no point in these new measures if you can only pick up the bikes at memorial park.
+if you can o stations need to be installed on the periphery of the zone.
+There is no point in these new measure nly pick up the bikes at memorial park.

 Great.

-Not convinced that these would be used, have they been asked for?
+ed that these would be used, have they been asked for?

 Great

 Good.

-Yes.
-Even better if it could tie in with hire bikes.
+petter if it could tie in with hire bikes.
 Add some tree planting too.

-Not sure what that would entail
+nat that would entail

-Its Shaftesbury Road Who needs bike parking in any of these streets?
+Who needs Earlsdon St bury Road bike parking in any of these streets?
 There are no shops or businesses.
-Surely bike parking on Earlsdon Street where the business is would be more practical.
+Surely bike parking on reet where the business is would be more practical.

 Yes

-Yes!
-This would be great
+ould be great

-Who is using these?
-They will never get used, just take up footpath space and look ugly, I thought this scheme was to make our streets more attractive?
+was to mak g these?
+They will never get used, just take up footpath space and look ugly, I thought this scheme our streets more attractive?

 Agree

-some good not sure need this much cycle parking - phase it in?
+not sure need this much cycle parking - phase it in?

 Yes.

-Yes sounds great
+Yes sounds

-Will it be used?
+Will it be us ed?

 Good idea

 Agree

-I agree withbthis
+I agree with bthis

 Supportive

 In favour.
-Would be great to have bicycle parking towards the top of the high street too.
+W /ould be great to have bicycle parking towards the top of the high street too.

-Where exactly will it go
+Where exac ctly will it go

 N/a

 Good idea

 Good idea.